 What did we find after pouring through all the data?
 Let’s just say we hope folks in Yarmouth don’t mind us spreading the word.

-To create our list of the best places in Maine to retire, we first used Census data to find all places in the Pine Tree State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Maine to retire, we first used Census data to find all places in the Pine Tree State — 132 cities and towns.

 - Low cost of living as measured by rent

 - Things to do (Museums, Colleges, and Libraries in town)